andremarcelonunes/Projeto-Shark-Attack/README.md

 ### Correlation vs Causation
-Even though, the mean of age say that white shark prefer a group of age, people between 18 an 44 years, doing surfing, swimming, diving and fishing, it´s not meaning that the white wants to attack them.
-Surfing and diving are sports that brings some risk of atttack and  diving has a mean of age greater than others activities.
+Even though, the mean of age says that white shark prefer a group of age, people between 18 an 44 years, those are surfing, swimming, diving and fishing, it´s not meaning that the white wants to attack them because of their age.
+Surfing and diving are sports that brings some risk of atttack, diving has a mean of age greater than others activities.
 According to article on site https://observador.pt/2021/10/29/novo-estudo-explica-razao-pela-qual-tubaroes-atacam-humanos/, humans are attacked by shark when they "think" humans are their natural food. like seals, turtle and other animals that live in ocean.
 So sharks don´t hunt humans, and even less chose group of age.
-They attack from bottom to up, than  someone surfing or diving can be attacked.
-Diving bring the risk when envolves fishing.
+They attack from bottom to up, than  someone surfing or diving can be attacked because sharks see them like those animals.
+Diving bring the high risk when involves fishing.
 Shark can smell far from  hundreds meters the fresh meet or blood of fishes.
-The probality to be attacked by shark is minimal, according to Insitute of Australian Science bettween 1970 and 2000 died 12 people caused by shark while died 150 hit by coconut.
-So be carrefull with coconut tree on beach more than sharks.
+The probability to be attacked by shark is minimal, according to Institute of Australian Science between 1970 and 2000 died 12 people caused by shark while died 150 hit by coconut.
+So be careful with coconut tree on beach more than sharks.